Session Type(s): Panel

 Since launching this project, he has expanded his analysis to include the ACA’s Medicaid Expansion and Basic Health Plan program; the off-exchange ACA market; average premium rate changes and the future of healthcare reform.

-Elena Hung is the President and Co-Founder of Little Lobbyists, a family-led organization that advocates for children with complex medical needs and disabilities.
+Elena Hung is the Co-Founder and Executive Director of Little Lobbyists, a family-led organization that advocates for children with complex medical needs and disabilities.
 Her daughter Xiomara was born with a number of medical issues, and is thriving today as a result of quality care (and a bit of luck).
 Elena, Xiomara, and families like them have been visiting Capitol Hill and offices across the country to speak with lawmakers and their staffers about what is possible with access to quality, affordable health care, and what is at stake without it.

 Her opinion pieces have been published in the New York Times, Baltimore Sun, Vox, HuffPost, and other publications.
 She was honored with the “Speak Up For Better Health” award by the Center for Consumer Engagement in Health Innovation at Community Catalyst and recognized as “Ally of the Year” by the Autistic Self Advocacy Network (2018).